wwd7086/CorrelationTrackIOS/README.md

 ##Schedule:

 Nov 15th
-   1. Environment setup.
+   1. Environment setup.	completed
-   2. Code up a basic MOSSE filter.
+   2. Code up a basic MOSSE filter.	completed
-   3. Initial test on MOSSE filter (if time permitted)
+   3. Initial test on MOSSE filter (if time permitted)	completed

    Wenda:   1                              Yu-Te:  2

 Nov 22th
-   1. MOSSE filter completed
+   1. MOSSE filter completed 	completed
-   2. Robustness test and improvement
+   2. Robustness test and improvement	completed
-   3. Get start with UI implementation (if time permitted)
+   3. Get start with UI implementation (if time permitted)	completed

    Wenda:   2                              Yu-Te: 1

+Update Nov 24th:
+In addition to the scheduled task, we also finished to UI implementation and System Integration.
+Now, We are ahead of the schedule, so we can focus on improving the performance of the current correlation filter.

 Nov 24th  Project CheckPoint

 Dec 1st
    1. UI 	completed
-   2. System Integration with Tracker, UI and camera.
+   2. System Integration with Tracker, UI and camera. 	    completed
    3. Code up a basic Kernelized Correlation filter  (if time permitted)

    Wenda:    3 , 2                           Yu-Te: 1, 2

 Dec 8th
    1. Whole system completed, test  and improvement.